duplisea/TESAcarbon/README.md

       activity.plane.distance= distance.match.f(specific.activity$origin,specific.activity$destination)[,1]
       all.activity.distance= c(all.activity.distance, activity.plane.distance)
     }

-    ## Error in eval(expr, envir, enclos): object 'activities' not found

     all.activity.distance[is.na(all.activity.distance)]=0
     TESA19to20$plane.distance= all.activity.distance

-    ## Error in TESA19to20$plane.distance = all.activity.distance: object 'TESA19to20' not found

 The above does some formatting as well like it changes NA to 0.